gztrk-engineer/iam-docs/docs/IAM-More-Topics/integrations/stream-log-data.md

 There are multiple patterns a plugin can use to share data with target systems: API polling, pub/sub, and so on.
 No matter which pattern is implemented, a prebuilt plugin is easier to set up and configure than starting from scratch.

-To feed data into Splunk, use [Security Events Plugin](stream-splunk.md).
+To feed data into Splunk, use the [Security Events Plugin](stream-splunk.md).

 More plugins are on the way, so check back soon.